apprenticeharper/DeDRM_tools/ReadMe_First.txt

     Visual C++ 2008 Redistributables (1.7Mb)
     http://www.microsoft.com/downloads/details.aspx?familyid=9B2DA534-3E03-4391-8A4D-074B9F2BC1BF

-Once Windows users have installed Python 2.X for 32 bits, and the matching OpenSSL OR PyCrypto pieces, they too are ready to run a DeDRM application.
+Once Windows users have installed Python 2.7, and the matching OpenSSL OR PyCrypto pieces, they are ready to run the DeDRM application or individual scripts.